dotnet/runtime/src/coreclr/debug/ee/amd64/gen_amd64InstrDecode/README.md

 The lldb parser aborts parsing when it observes bad instruction.
 It might be usable with additional python scripts.

 Windows disassembler may also work.
-Not attempted.
+It has not been tried.

 ### Parsing the disassembly

 ```bash
 # Parse disassembly and generate code
 cat opcodes.intel | dotnet run > ../amd64InstrDecode.h
 ```

 #### Finding relevant disassembly lines

 We are not interested in all lines in the disassembly.
 The disassembler